raksharshetty67/Vendor_Performance_Analysis_Project/README.md

-# 📊 Vendor Performance Analysis Dashboard
+# Vendor Performance Analysis Dashboard

 ## 1️⃣ PROJECT TITLE / HEADLINE
-**Vendor Performance Intelligence Dashboard – A Data-Driven Approach to Optimize Procurement, Profitability & Vendor Management**
+### **Vendor Performance Intelligence Dashboard – A Data-Driven Approach to Optimize Procurement, Profitability & Vendor Management**

 ## 2️⃣ DESCRIPTION / PURPOSE

-- The **Vendor Performance Intelligence Dashboard** is a complete end-to-end data analytics solution designed to evaluate vendor performance using real-world, enterprise-style workflows.
-The project focuses on analyzing sales metrics, profit distribution, operational costs, and stock turnover efficiency to support data-driven procurement and vendor strategy.
+The **Vendor Performance Intelligence Dashboard** is an end-to-end enterprise-style analytics solution developed to evaluate **vendor performance**, **profitability**, and **operational efficiency** using a real-world data workflow.
-- The dataset was initially available in **Excel format**, similar to how many organizations receive raw operational files.
-To make the project **industry-ready**, the Excel data was **ingested into a SQL Database**, which aligns with how real companies store and manage vendor and procurement information.
-Using **SQLAlchemy**, the data was extracted securely into Python for processing.
-- Data cleaning, transformation, and analytical computations were performed using **Pandas** and **NumPy**, while **Matplotlib** was used for exploratory data visualization.
-After processing, the refined dataset was imported into **Power BI**, where an interactive dashboard was built to present insights clearly and visually.

-**This solution enables organizations to:**
-- Identify profitable vs low-performing vendors
+This project bridges the gap between **procurement operations** and **data analytics**, providing business users with actionable insights into vendor contribution, cost structures, and stock efficiency.

+**Key Purpose:**
+- Measure and compare vendor profitability
-- Understand cost distributions (freight, taxes, margins)
+- Track cost distribution (freight, tax, and profit margins)
-- Track stock turnover efficiency
-- Monitor order value patterns
+- Monitor stock turnover and order values
-- Strengthen procurement decisions using data-backed evidence

-By combining database-driven data ingestion, Python-based analytics, and Power BI dashboards, this project delivers a realistic, scalable, and actionable vendor performance analysis platform suitable for modern supply chain and procurement environments.
+- Enable procurement teams to make **data-backed vendor decisions**

+**Data Workflow:**
+1. The raw dataset, initially in **Excel format**, was **ingested into a SQL Database** to simulate enterprise data management.
+2. Using **SQLAlchemy**, the data was securely extracted into **Python** for analysis.
+3. Data transformation and analytics were handled using **Pandas** and **NumPy**, with **Matplotlib** providing early visual exploration.
+4. Finally, the cleaned dataset was connected to **Power BI**, where dynamic visuals were created to narrate the vendor performance story visually and interactively.

+This multi-technology approach replicates a **realistic, industry-ready pipeline** for performance tracking and procurement optimization.

 ## 3️⃣ TECH STACK

 ![Python](https://img.shields.io/badge/Python-3.9+-blue?logo=python&logoColor=white)
 ![Pandas](https://img.shields.io/badge/Pandas-Data%20Analysis-150458?logo=pandas)
 ![NumPy](https://img.shields.io/badge/NumPy-Numerical%20Computing-013243?logo=numpy&logoColor=white)